omkarpavtekar99/Lead-Scoring-Case-Study/README.md

 - - **CSV File**: A output of code and submitted as a CSV. (additional file submitted for better understanding of work).

 **- PS:**
-**The IPYNB File is now included because last time when the case study was evaluated the python file was not evaluated properly.**
+**The IPYNB File is now included because last time when the case study was evaluated the python file was not evaluated and both the files and have made changes according to the feedback mentioned in the scores.**